heyshadowsmith/express-on-vercel/README.md

-# express-on-vercel
+# Express on Vercel
-This repo is going be used to show the audience how to deploy a simple Express API to Vercel.
+This project is going to be used to show the NashJS audience how to deploy a simple Express API to Vercel.